dstroud/dreamsequence_dev/README.md

     - New `MIDI CLOCK OUT` settings are available for each MIDI clock port via `K3>>PARAMETERS>>EDIT>>PREFERENCES` and determine behavior when continuing after pausing.
       - The “song” option will send out MIDI Song Position Pointer (SPP) and ‘continue’ messages which should work well for things like DAWs.
       - The “pattern” setting will cause Dreamsequence to continue playback and then send a ’start’ message at the beginning of the next measure.
 This works well for devices that don’t support SPP: drum machines, loopers, Ableton live’s “Session” view, etc…
-      - In order for pattern mode to work as expected, you must set a time signature via GLOBAL>>Beats per bar/Beat length (time signature numerator and denominator).
+      - In order for pattern mode to work as expected, you must set a time signature via SONG>>Beats per bar/Beat length (time signature numerator and denominator).
 Changing the time signature requires a stop and restart, I think.

   - Link clock source (limited support)